Tom Gosnell

-Thomas Charles Gosnell (1951 – December 8, 2014), commonly called "Tom", was a mayor of London, Ontario, Canada from December 1, 1986 to December 1, 1994.
-He is the son of James Fredrick Gosnell, known as "Fred", who was the mayor of London, Ontario, Canada briefly in 1972.
+Thomas Charles Gosnell (1951 – December 8, 2014) was mayor of London, Ontario, Canada from December 1, 1985, to December 1, 1994.
+He was the son of James Fredrick Gosnell, known as "Fred", who was the mayor of London, Ontario, Canada briefly in 1972.
 Gosnell was London City Council's deputy mayor and budget chief from 2003 to 2010.
 Gosnell died at his home in London of cancer in 2014.

 Beginning years

 Gosnell was born in London, Ontario to Fred and Evelyn Gosnell with three siblings, James, William Douglas, and sister Pamela Jane.
 His father, James Fredrick Gosnell was a former London police officer, alderman, and mayor and served in India and Burma with the Royal Canadian Air Force, during the Second World War.

 Introduction to politics

 Gosnell's first exposure to municipal politics was his father's successful campaign to be alderman for Ward 6 in 1966.
 James Fredrick Gosnell then jumped to the Board of Control in a "secret" ballot amongst council members, then ran as mayor in 1971.
 Tom and his father would argue politics and later after his father's death said "we used to fight a lot about politics, we were much alike.
 Black was black and white was white.
 Unfortunately he was right 90% of the time".

 Gosnell's brother Bill, his former partner in Gosnell Paving Stone, reflected in 1986 that his "younger brother was a political history buff" before he entered high school.
 "I suppose you can say our pop had a lot to do with shaping that, At a very early age he had taste buds for history and politics.
 He (Tom) gets mad when I refer to him as Joe Clark.
 Tom's always been controversial."
 His father died two months after Tom was sworn in as London's mayor in 1985.